Bernoulli Number Identities from Quantum Field Theory and Topological String Theory: Introduction: Convolution identities for Bernoulli numbers

 Apart from pure mathematics, the Bernoulli numbers appear prominently in perturbative quantum field theory.
 This comes about at a very basic level \cite{ss1}: perturbative loop calculations in quantum field theory generally involve traces of inverse powers of derivatives of functions defined on a circle.
 Since the spectrum of the ordinary derivative operator $\partial_P$ with periodic boundary conditions consists of the integer numbers, one has \bear {\rm tr}(\partial_P^{-2n}) \sim \sum_{k=1}^{\infty}{1\over k^{2n}} = \zeta(2n) \ear But $\zeta(2n)$ is related to the Bernoulli numbers through Euler's identity, \bear B_{2n} &=& (-1)^{n+1}2{(2n)!\over (2\pi)^{2n}}\zeta(2n) \ear The Bernoulli numbers also appear naturally in so-called "effective action" computations in quantum field theory, a field pioneered by W. Heisenberg and H. Euler, and V. Weisskopf \cite{dunne}.

 In \cite{sd1,sd2}, the present authors found that Miki's identity arises naturally in a certain computation in perturbative quantum field theory.
 Specifically, it arises in the course of the calculation of the two-loop effective Lagrangian for quantum electrodynamics in a constant background self-dual field.
 This calculation was done using two different integral representations.
 It turned out that both representations yield a result for the coefficients of the weak field expansion of this effective Lagrangian which involve a convolution of Bernoulli numbers, and that what is needed to show the equivalence of both results is precisely Miki's identity (\ref{mikiidentity}).
 Since the two integral representations used are related by a simple coordinate transformation, this actually yields a new, and quite straightforward, proof of Miki's identity.
 This proof will be given in section \ref{mikiproof}.
 The simplicity of the approach presented here suggests a number of generalizations of these two identities, some of which are presented in sections \ref{newidentity} to \ref{multi}.
+It is straightforward to verify these identities explicitly using symbolic computer programs, and we have performed such checks for these identities for various values of $n$.
 Further generalizations are outlined in the conclusions.